byu-cs329/hw0-tooling/README.md

    * Configure and use Maven to manage the build lifecycle of a project
    * Write JavaDocs and run JavaDoc via Maven to generate documentation
    * Run CheckStyle via Maven to lint source code
-   * Add via Maven and then use SLF4J logging with the logback binding to the console
+   * Add, via Maven, and use SLF4J logging with the logback binding to the console

 # Pre-requisites

 This homework requires Git and Maven be available in a command line interface (CLI): `git` and `mvn`.
+The easiest solution is to use [Docker](https://bitbucket.org/byucs329/byu-cs-329-lecture-notes/src/master/docker.md).
+Docker is the preferred solution for the course, and it is what is used in class for lectures and for grading.

+That said, it is still mightily convenient to have both `git` and `mvn` installed locally.
 Git is commonly available by default in Linux and Mac OSX.
 Windows provides several options.
 Maven is most easily installed with a package manager (e.g., [Homebrew Cask](https://brew.sh/) for Mac OSX).
 There is no single preferred shell for the CLI as long as `git` and `mvn` are runnable from the prompt.

 The course does not rely on any single platform; the tools are available to Windows, OS X, and Linux.
 Windows users might consider using [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) ([Installation guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10), [Using VS Code with WSL](https://code.visualstudio.com/docs/remote/wsl)).
 OS X and Linux are fairly straightforward with available package managers.